 - To the batter in the second bowl, add the cocoa and the coffee.
 Stir together by hand.

 - Beginning layering the batters in the bread pan: start with the chocolate batter.
-Add 2/3-cup to the prepared pan and use a rubber spatula to gently spread the batter over the bottom.
+Add 2/3 of a cup to the prepared pan and use a rubber spatula to gently spread the batter over the bottom.
 Sprinkle some of the semisweet chocolate chips over the batter.

-- Next, add 2/3-cup of the white chocolate chip batter over the chocolate layer and use a rubber spatula to gently and evenly spread it to the edges.
+- Next, add 2/3 of a cup of the white chocolate chip batter, and use a rubber spatula to gently and evenly spread it over the first layer to the edges.

 - Repeat these layers: chocolate batter, a few semisweet chocolate chips and then white chip batter, until all of both batters are used.